MICHEL MARTIN, HOST:

 NEIL MINKOFF: Thanks, Michel.

-MARTIN: Neil, let me start for you and I'll just play for people what Massachusetts Governor Deval Patrick - and this is him announcing this advisory for Boston area residents.
+MARTIN: Neil, let me start with you, and I'll just play for people what Massachusetts Gov. Deval Patrick - and this is him announcing this advisory for Boston area residents.
 Let's hear it.

 MARTIN: Neil, have you ever experienced anything like this?